Hemophagocytic lymphohistiocytosis: Signs and symptoms

-HLH clinically manifests with fever, enlargement of the liver and spleen, enlarged lymph nodes, yellow discoloration of the skin and eyes, and a rash.
-Laboratory findings may include elevated triglyceride levels, low fibrinogen levels, transaminitis, and elevated ferritin levels (among others).

 Causes

-The vast majority of patients who meet these criteria will NOT have a genetic cause of their disease, but rather HLH will be triggered by infection, malignancy, rheumatic disease, and/or certain treatments (as in the Cytokine Release Syndrome associated with CART cell therapy).

-Primary HLH is caused by high-penetrance variants in genes associated with the syndrome, and thus is part of the phenotype of several Inborn Errors of Immunity (IEI).
-The most common and best studied causes of Primary HLH are loss of function, (i.e. inactivating) mutations in genes that code for proteins cytotoxic T cells and NK cells use to kill targeted cells, such as those infected with pathogens like the Epstein-Barr virus (EBV) or the Dengue virus.
+Primary HLH is caused by high-penetrance variants in genes associated with the syndrome and thus is part of the phenotype of several inborn errors of immunity (IEI).
+The most common and best-studied causes of Primary HLH are loss of function, (i.e. inactivating) mutations in genes that code for proteins cytotoxic T cells and NK cells use to kill targeted cells, such as those infected with pathogens like the Epstein-Barr virus (EBV) or the Dengue virus.
 These mutations include those in the following genes: UNC13D, STX11, RAB27A, STXBP2, LYST, PRF1 1, SH2D1A, BIRC4, ITK, CD27, and MAGT1.

-Secondary HLH (sHLH) is associated with, and thought to be promoted by, malignant and non-malignant diseases that likewise weaken the ability of the immune system to attack EBV-infected cells.
-Malignant disorders associated with secondary HLH include T-cell lymphoma, B-cell lymphoma, acute lymphocytic leukemia, acute myeloid leukemia, and myelodysplastic syndrome.
+Secondary HLH is usually caused by infections (50% of cases), cancer (28%), or autoimmune diseases (12%).
+Of the infectious causes, 50% are caused by Epstein-Barr virus, 20% are caused by bacteria, and 7% is caused by cytomegalovirus (CMV).
+Of the causes due to cancer, 76% are due to lymphomas.
+And of the autoimmune causes, 39% are due to systemic lupus erythematosus (SLE).
+Other malignant disorders associated with secondary HLH include T-cell lymphoma, B-cell lymphoma, acute lymphocytic leukemia, acute myeloid leukemia, and myelodysplastic syndrome.

-In rheumatic diseases, this syndrome is more often referred to as Macrophage Activation Syndrome (MAS) and occurs most frequently in the juvenile onset and adult onset forms of Still's disease and in systemic lupus erythematosus.
-It occurs rarely in juvenile idiopathic arthritis, juvenile Kawasaki disease, and rheumatoid arthritis;
+In rheumatic diseases, this syndrome is more often referred to as macrophage activation syndrome (MAS) and occurs most frequently in the juvenile onset and adult onset forms of Still's disease and systemic lupus erythematosus.
+It occurs rarely in juvenile idiopathic arthritis, juvenile Kawasaki disease, and rheumatoid arthritis.

 Secondary HLH also occurs rarely in immunodeficiency disorders such as severe combined immunodeficiency, DiGeorge syndrome, Wiskott–Aldrich syndrome, ataxia–telangiectasia, and dyskeratosis congenita); and infections caused by EBV, cytomegalovirus, HIV/AIDS, bacteria, protozoa, fungi and SARS-CoV-2.
-Secondary HLH may also result from iatrogenic causes such as bone marrow or other organ transplantations; chemotherapy; or therapy with immunosuppressing agents;
+Secondary HLH may also result from iatrogenic causes such as bone marrow or other organ transplantations; chemotherapy; or therapy with immunosuppressing agents.

-About 33% of all HLH cases, ~75% of Asian HLH cases, and nearly 100% of HLH cases caused by mutations in SH2D1A (see X-linked lymphoproliferative disease type 1) are associated with, and thought triggered or promoted by, EBV infection.
+About 33% of all HLH cases, ~75% of Asian HLH cases, and nearly 100% of HLH cases caused by mutations in SH2D1A (see X-linked lymphoproliferative disease type 1) are associated with, and thought to be triggered or promoted by, EBV infection.
 These cases of HLH are classified as belonging to the class of Epstein–Barr virus–associated lymphoproliferative diseases and termed EBV+ HLH.